Intensive Care Unit (ICU)

 We welcome our patients' family and visitors and recognize their role in recovery.
 We ask that visitors help respect our patients' need for rest and privacy by limiting the number of guests to two at a time.

-The Lee Health Staff in the in rely on proven protocols when evaluating patients with chest pain or treating patients with congestive heart failure.
+The Lee Health Staff in the in relying on proven protocols when evaluating patients with chest pain or treating patients with congestive heart failure.